pi-hole/docs/docs/ftldns/database.md

 Another way of controlling the size of the long-term database is setting a maximum age for log queries to keep using the config parameter [`MAXDBDAYS`](configfile.md#maxdbdays).
 It defaults to 365 days, i.e. queries that are older than one year get periodically removed to limit the growth of the long-term database file.

+The config parameter [`DBIMPORT`](configfile.md#dbimport) controls whether `FTL` loads information from the database on startup.
+It need to do this to populate the internal datastructure with the most recent history.
+However, as importing from the database on disk can delay FTL on very large deploys, it can be disabled using this option.

 ---

 The long-term database contains three tables: